Crypto137/MHServerEmu/README.md

 - Basic combat mechanics: using powers, dealing direct damage to enemies.
 More complex powers, such as those that rely on debuff effects or summoned allies, are currently not implemented.

+- Leveling from 1 to 60.

 - AI system for non-playable characters, such as enemies and team-ups.

 - Fully-featured implementation of DRAG (dynamic random area generator) with procedural enemy population spawning.

-- Rudimentary loot system: items drop from enemies, and you can pick them up, but they currently do not have stats, and there is no implementation for loot tables.

-- Early version of the account system that saves some of your progress, such as your applied costumes and powers slotted in your action bars.
-Currently most data does not persist when you relog or transition between regions.
+- Loot system: items drop from enemies using original loot tables for picking quality and base types.
+Equipment affixes and stats are currently being implemented.

+- SQLite-based persistence layer for saving accounts, player data, avatars, items, and more.
+An optional JSON mode for offline single-player is also available.

-- Multiplayer functionality: you can see and interact with other players connected to the same server.
-Currently there is no instancing, and all regions are shared by all players.
+- Multiplayer functionality: you can see and interact with other players connected to the same server in hubs and public combat zones.
+Parties and coop in private instances are currently not implemented.

 ## Setup